ocramz/ocramz.github.io/_posts/2021-12-15-neurips-retro.markdown

 # Introduction

-Neural Information Processing Systems (NeurIPS) is nowadays one of the foremost conference on machine learning, with thousands of attendees and accepted contributions (papers, talks, tutorials, social events, panels, demonstrations, challenges and so on).
+[Neural Information Processing Systems (NeurIPS)](https://neurips.cc/) is nowadays one of the foremost conferences on machine learning, with thousands of attendees and accepted contributions (papers, talks, tutorials, social events, panels, demonstrations, challenges and so on).
 It's a wonderful event, powered by a loving and ever-growing community.
 The size of the event can also be somewhat overwhelming if you don't carefully allocate your time if you happen (like I do) to have an even passing interest in more than one presented topic.

-It's hard to do justice to the whole conference in a few sentences; what we can see from a great height is that machine learning has come of age, and new applications that act either as economic enablers or instruments of oppression appear on a daily basis.
+It's hard to do justice to the whole conference in a few sentences.
+What we can notice from a great height is that machine learning has come of age, and new applications that act either as economic enablers or instruments of oppression appear on a daily basis.
 The NeurIPS community expanded to include many more voices than just the technical contributions, and that's a very good thing.

+Personally, what I enjoyed the most falls roughly in two categories: AI as a social and economic enabler and the study of intelligence _per se_.

+* Data programming, learning on relational data, federated learning all fall in this bin; on one hand they let us make sense of complex, real-world signals, and hopefully make better decisions.
+On the other they promise to empower smaller entities than the usual tech titans, by re-distributing the economic returns of data ownership.

+* The study of intelligence for its own sake is as old as the field and we're nowhere close to even formulating a well-posed question for this.
+However generative, neuro-symbolic approaches like those advocated by Tenenbaum and collaborators are a source of great insight and better questions, which is ultimately what matters in science.

 Here I collect some loose notes on my 2021 experience as an attendee and author, as well as all the links I could record on the fly.
 I could only attend a fraction of the live events, but fortunately all the talks are recorded for posterity.